ParlocameonTheDev/BPP/README.md

 Horizon : Flip your characters gravity for a short period of time after blocking.

-Hoverboard : Gives you many additional jumps, while giving you a small jump height.

 M249 : Turns your weapon into a heavy light-machine gun.

 Mysterious Ammunition : Get a random ammo-related card.